Give the Gift of Connection

 Our goal, as parents, should be to confidently say what Paul says in Philippians: “Whatever you have learned or received or heard from me, or seen in me—put it into practice.”
 Philippians 4:9

-- Share stories about the ups-and-downs during your childhood, as you learned important values and skills, including the natural impact of both your successes and failures.
+- Share stories about the ups and downs during your childhood as you learned important values and skills, including the natural impact of both your successes and failures.

 - Tell kids what character trait you are currently working on.
 (This could be the same or different from what you want to encourage in them.)
 Overtly celebrate when you have success, so kids associate positive feelings with working on traits and skills.
 Build a family culture that values learning and is okay with mistakes.

 - As you model, talk about your process.
 This is especially important for the character traits you want to encourage in them.
-For example with flexibility: “This is really frustrating that the rain wrecked our picnic plans.
+For example, with flexibility: “This is really frustrating that the rain wrecked our picnic plans.
 But I’m going to be flexible, take some deep breaths, and write a list of three fun things we could do instead.”

 Jesus modeled a lot!
 From Luke 4:14 to the sending out of the 72 disciples in Luke 10, Jesus teaches, heals, raises the dead, casts out demons, and does miracles of nature.
-During this time, His apostles and the larger group of disciples watched, and sometimes assisted (Luke 9:13-17).
+During this time, His apostles and the larger group of disciples watched and sometimes assisted (Luke 9:13-17).

-Ask yourself: What is my plan to model a particular trait or skill, and even draw my child’s attention to my modeling?
+Ask yourself: What is my plan to model a particular trait or skill and even draw my child’s attention to my modeling?
 “I’m working on stepping back and taking a breath when I get upset.
 That was really helpful this time and I’m glad I remembered to do that!”

 Practice